rhargreaves/deflemask-preset-viewer/README.md

 ## Supported Formats

 - DefleMask preset versions 8 and 11
-- WPON versions 1 and 2
+- WOPN versions 1 and 2

 ## Installation